UnaryPlus/owenbechtel.com/blog/tour-of-inv/index.md

   * 1\* = 1
   * (a · b)\* = a\* · b\*

 For any objects A B ∈ Inv, [A → B] is a monoid of the first kind, with morphism composition as its binary operation.
-Similarly, Func(A, B) is a monoid of the second kind.
+Similarly, Func(A,&nbsp;B) is a monoid of the second kind.
 Also note that any ring is a monoid of the first kind; this is why I chose to denote the involution with "-".